OMERS charts global insurance investment strategy with $1-billion deal

-Ontario Municipal Employees Retirement System is gearing up to expand its insurance investments around the world, starting with its latest $1-bllion deal.
+The Ontario Municipal Employees Retirement System is gearing up to expand its insurance investments around the world, starting with its latest $1-billion (U.S.) deal.

-The pension fund said Friday that it would take a 21-per-cent stake in Zug, Switzerland-based Allied World Assurance Company Holdings AG, buying into the company alongside longtime investment partner Fairfax Financial Holdings Ltd.Report Typo/Error
+The pension fund said Friday that it would take a 21-per-cent stake in Zug, Switzerland-based Allied World Assurance Company Holdings AG, buying into the company alongside long-time investment partner Fairfax Financial Holdings Ltd.Report Typo/Error

 Follow @j2nelsonon Twitter: